-Under the relevant legislation there must be at least one shareholder, for whom the following information is required to be disclosed to the Registrar of Companies:
+Under the relevant legislation there must be at least one shareholder.
+The following information is required to be disclosed to the Registrar of Companies for each of shareholder, and is available to the public:

 - Full name & nationality

 - Address & occupation

 - Number of shares held.